pjanec/dirigent/docs/Scripts.md

 ## Arguments and results

-A script can receive arbitrary arguments serialized in a byte array.
+A script can receive arbitrary arguments serialized in a single string.
 The script needs to know how to deserialize and to interpret the data.
 The caller needs to provide arguments that are compatible with the script being called.

-A script can return a result back to the caller as a byte array.
+A script can return a result back to the caller as a single string.
 The caller need to understand how to deserialize and interpret the results returned.

-The serialization/deserialization is done via MessagePack using Contract-less Standard Resolver.
+The script can use a built-in serialization/deserialization of argument/result data class via Newtonsoft Json.
 It takes all public fields of given C# class with the exception of those explicitly marked as ignored.

 ## Asynchronous nature